 Use parchment - The sticky maple syrup coating will stick to your sheet pan, so I highly recommend using parchment paper for easy cleanup.

 Allow to cool completely - The candy coating may be a little sticky straight from the oven, so allow your nuts to cool completely before handling or storing.

 Give as a gift - Who doesn't love an edible gift?
 Buy a few inexpensive gift bags or decorative tins and fill them with rosemary roasted nuts.
 They'll be a hit with friends and family.

 The maple syrup and olive oil help the seasoning adhere to the outside of the nuts.
 I don't recommend omitting either of these ingredients or you'll have problems with the seasoning sticking.

 These roasted nuts will keep for 1 month or longer when stored in a tightly sealed container at room temperature.

 - ¼ cup maple syrup

 - 1 teaspoon salt

-- In a bowl, maple syrup, olive oil, rosemary, chili powder, salt, and cayenne pepper.
-Add mixed nuts, stir until well coated.
+- In a bowl, add maple syrup, olive oil, rosemary, chili powder, salt, and cayenne pepper.
+Add mixed nuts and stir until evenly coated.

-- Spread coated nuts onto lined baking sheet and spread into a single layer.
-Bake for 15 minutes, Stirring halfway through.
+- Spread nuts onto prepared baking sheet and spread into a single layer.
+Bake for about 15 minutes, stirring once halfway through.

 - Remove from oven and allow to cool on baking sheet.
 Store in a sealed container at room temperature.